The Myth of Electronic Publishing

 training that a graphic designer brings to designing web sites or

-pages works against creating a successful web design.
-A graphic
+pages works against creating a successful web design (I have a

 designer is used to working in a medium in which he or she has